WrongAardvark/techdegree-project-1/README.md

 # Techdegree Project 1
 """README

-In this guessing game, a random nuumber will be picked.
+In this guessing game, a random number will be picked.
 Your goal is to guess that number in the least amount of guesses.

 DIRECTIONS: